TribalRelationsWorkingGroup/tribalrelationsworkinggroup.github.io/_pages/about.md

 ## Recurring Meetings

-We meet on via Zoom on the first monday of each Monday at 4 pm.
+We meet on via Zoom on the first Monday of each month at 4 pm.
 To receive a link for these meeting or to learn more about our working group [sign-up here](https://docs.google.com/forms/d/e/1FAIpQLSc9umt3hMQTc7lVemKViWEPmDlRBMHFe94E1rYOuNQXeo_7qw/viewform).
 You can also connect with us in-person!
 Several of our members will also be presenting several panels at ASPA's annual conference in Washington D.C. from March 28th - April 1st.